Crepopcorn/environmental_data_monitoring/README.md

 The deployed appliction can be found from aws ec2: <br/>
 https://ec2-34-230-50-244.compute-1.amazonaws.com/

-(most of the project is python, because initially use python flask beside node.js, and some of the imported file are in .py)
+(some of the project in backend is written in python, because initially use python flask beside node.js, and some of the imported file are in .py, but i use nodejs to make it a larger web applications to avoid some issues.)

 ---